monome/docs/norns/play.md

 - Press **K3**.
 You'll be asked to confirm.
 - Press **K3** again to go to SLEEP.
 - *Wait* until you see the not-red light on the side of the Pi stop blinking and go out completely.

-- *Only after the not-red light on the side of the Pi is no longer visible*, you can safely remove the power connector from the Pi.
+*Only after the not-red light on the side of the Pi is no longer on* can you safely remove the power connector from the Pi.
+If the not-red light is steady or blinking, do not disconnect power.
+{: .label .label-red}

 ### core terminology